ErinaTheDummy/SwordToShield/Character_Creation/Feats.md

 You grow one size larger, to a maximum of size huge.
 This changes your body size respectively.

 ### Tough
-Your hitpoint maximum increases by an amount equal to your level.
-Each time you gain a level your hitpoint maximum increases by one.
+Your hitpoint maximum increases by an amount equal to twice your level.
+Each time you gain a level your hitpoint maximum increases by 2.

 ### Resilient
 You gain proficiency in saving throws for one stat and your score for that stat increases by 1.